abhinav/git-spice/doc/src/start/submit.md

     This will delete `feat1` locally,
     and rebase `feat2` on top of `main`.

-3. Submit the PR for `feat2` to update the pull request if necessary.
+3. Submit the CR for `feat2` to update the pull request if necessary.

     ```bash